andrew-chang-dewitt/pyspec/docs/lib.md

 ### Attributes:

-- `description` (STRING)
+- description (STRING)

-  A description to print when running the test.
-It should be descriptive, readable, & concise
+  a description to print when running the test, should be descriptive, readable, & concise

-- `code` (FUNCTION -or- EXPRESSION)

-  A function to be run when the test is executed, the code must return a result to be handled by one.
-Alternatively, code can be a non-callable expression such as `1 + 1` or a variable name where a value desired to be tested is stored.

-- `should` (Should instance)

-  An attribute pointing to an instance of [Should()](#should-class), allowing for more concise & readable syntax when writing tests.

-After a test has been run, the Test object will also have the following attribute:
+- comparison (pyspec.Comparisons)

+  the method to be used for comparing the actual result to the expected value of the Test

+- actual (FUNCTION)

+  a function to be executed when evaluating the test, returns the 'actual' value

+- expected (EXPRESSION)

+  an expression that evaluates to the expected value that will be compared to `actual`

+- self.error (EXCEPTION)

+  used to store any error that is raised before a test is ran; this error will later be re-raised at test run time

-- `success` (BOOL)
+- results (DICT)

-  Represents if the test is successful or not, the value is set by methods on [Should()](#should-class).
-This attribute will not exist until after a method on Should() has been used to evaluate the result (or value) of Test().code (the ACTUAL value) against an EXPECTED value given later.
+  a dictionary for storing the results when a test is run

 Should class